okgarces/deep-successor-features-for-transfer/README.md

+# Transformed Successor Features

+This code is a fork of Gimelfarb repository.
+Has the following changes:
+1. Use PyTorch instead of Tensorflow.
+2. Implement Transformed Successor Features.

 # successor-features-for-transfer
 A reusable framework and independent implementation for successor features (SF) for transfer in (deep) reinforcement learning using keras, based on [1].